devonwise/devonwise.github.io/_pages/about.md

   - /about.html
 ---

 Welcome To Devon Wise's personal page!!
-Please click the links at the top to navigate to his CV and other files.
+Please click the links at the top to navigate to his CV.
+This website is a working progress.